 Susan Kersch, Wayne, PA. -- Entrepreneur, Mother, Feminist, Elder in Bryn Mawr Presbyterian Church, Member: Daughters of the American Revolution, Main Line Chamber of Commerce, and International Furnishing and Design Association.

 James S. Kolter, M.D. -- Clinical Associate Professor, Philadelphia College of Osteopathic Medicine, Department of OB/GYN, Chief of Obstetrics and Gynecology at Paoli Hospital from 2005-2015, private practice general Obstetrics and Gynecology 1980 til present.
 Medical degree and residency training from University of Pennsylvania.
 Since being in practice, he has specialized in minimally-invasive surgery techniques developing skills in robotic surgery in addition to hysteroscopic procedures.

 Susan Silverton, M.D., Ph.D., - (Founding Advisor) Professor of Biology, Vice President, Academic Anglophone Affairs, Laurentian University, Ontario Canada

 Millicent G. Zacher, M.Ed., D.O., FACOG - (Founding Advisor) Assistant Professor, OB/Gyn, Thomas Jefferson University Medical School, Philadelphia, PA.
 Helped edit Dr. Cutler's book, Hormones and Your Health: A Smart Woman's Guide.

-Athena Institute and Dr. Cutler would like to especially thank former founding research advisors Dr. Norma McCoy, and the late Dr. Elizabeth Genovese for their commitment to the shared mission of working to improve the quality of women's healthcare.
+Athena Institute and Dr. Cutler would like to especially thank former founding research advisors the late Dr. Norma McCoy, and the late Dr. Elizabeth Genovese for their commitment to the shared mission of working to improve the quality of women's healthcare.